 |At least one speaker per session (i.e. panel or workshop) identifies as cis female, trans, or nonbinary||>40% of slate identifies as cis female|

 |>5% of slate identifies as trans or nonbinary|

 |At least one speaker per session (i.e. panel or workshop) identifies as BIPOC||>40% of slate identifies as BIPOC|

 - Include at least 1 session with a focus on issues relevant to diverse gender identities including trans/non-binary

-- Include at least 1 session with a focus on issues relevant to the intersectionality of LGBT+ with race and ethnicity.
+- Include at least 1 session with a focus on issues relevant to the intersectionality of LGBTQ+ with race and ethnicity.

 - We encourage diverse representation and leadership from underrepresented groups for the student organizers who participate in the design, planning, and execution of our event programming.